-At 9:02, Mrs. Jones calls all 22 of her preschool students over for circle time.
-“Choose a place to sit,” she says as she points to the different colored carpet shapes already laid out on the floor.
+At 9:02, Mrs. Jones calls all 22 of her preschool children over for circle time.
+“Choose a place to sit,” she says as she points to the different colored carpet shapes on the floor.

 The children excitedly exclaim, “Oh!
-I get the pink circle.
+I got the pink circle.
 I want the blue square!”

-Although teachers should have clear behavioral expectations for children, teachers high in this indicator set behavioral expectations that are appropriate for the activity at hand.
-In this scenario, the children were able to chose where to sit on the carpet, as well as how they wanted to sit.
-The children were allowed to move freely as long as it didn’t interfere with the other children viewing the activity.Circle time continues:
+Although educators should have clear behavioral expectations for children, educators high in this indicator set behavioral expectations that are appropriate for the activity.
+In this scenario, the children were able to choose where to sit on the carpet, as well as how they wanted to sit.
+The children were allowed to move freely if it didn’t interfere with the other children viewing the activity.Circle time continues:

-Mrs. Jones looks at the clock and knows she is already running late and needs to still get through the days of the week, the weather, read the story, and introduce the activity for the day.
-She takes a deep breath and says “Sure, Marco we can sing a different song today, what song would you like to sing?”
+Mrs. Jones looks at the clock and knows she is already running late and needs to get through the days of the week, the weather, read the story, and introduce the activity for the day.
+She takes a deep breath and says, “Sure, Marco, we can sing a different song today.
+What song would you like to sing?”

 “Wheels on the Bus!”

-In this indicator being flexible and going along with student’s ideas does not distract from the lesson but allows the teacher to incorporate the student's interest and ideas into the planned lesson.
-In this scenario Mrs. Jones’ original plan was to sing the regular welcome song, however upon hearing Marco’s request she instead was flexible in those plans.
-She changed the song to follow the children’s interests, and incorporated that interest into her circle time activities, even though the length of the song may take away from previously planned activities.
+In this indicator, being flexible and following children’s ideas does not distract from the lesson but allows the educator to incorporate the children's interests and ideas into the planned lesson.
+In this scenario, Mrs. Jones’ original plan was to sing the regular welcome song; however, upon hearing Marco’s request, she was instead flexible in those plans.
+She changed the song to follow the children’s interests.
+She incorporated that interest into her circle time activities, even though the length of the song may take away from previously planned activities.